-The detection of the target genes is performed according to the adopted detection system.
 The Real-time PCR products are detected by light emission in a 5' nuclease PCR assay.

 4.1.5 Isolation

 Once a STEC is detected and the serogroup identified, in order to isolate the STEC strain, a serogroup-specific enrichment is performed followed by plating onto the agar Trpytonebile-glucuronic medium (TBX) or onto a specific selective medium where available (see note in Annex A).